rainish2000/cr-booking-bot/README.md

 # Conference Room Booking Bot
 A simple telegram bot to book a conference room, using python.

 Hi all!
-Wanted to share something I've been working on that I thought might be useful here - @SmartsNSmilesBot
+Wanted to share something I've been working on for a while that I thought would be useful here - @SmartsNSmilesBot

-It's a bot to help book the CR, since I noticed that currently we just do it through the Room Use topic.
+It's a telegram bot to help book the CR, since I noticed that currently we just do it through the Room Use topic.
 Although that's simple, it also makes it a little difficult to track the bookings if the chat gets cluttered, and allows people's bookings to clash, requiring deconfliction afterwards.

 I wrote this bot to at least solve these 2 problems - tracking bookings and removing the need for deconfliction.
 So here are its main features: